-Panamanian Golf: Stunning Central America | Flagstick.com
+(Travel Flashback) Panamanian Golf: Stunning Central America | Flagstick.com

 From our nest on Avenida Balboa plenty of courses were in reach.
 As such, I was eager to go exploring.
 While the Panama Golf Association only recognizes 18-hole courses, there are also several nine-hole layouts throughout the country.
 They vary some in design and quality but given that the sport is largely a game played by those of the upper class in this nation of 4 million, you can expect most to satisfy your vacation needs.

-During my stay I managed to tip it up at five courses and along with Brad and visited two more to get a feel for their layouts.
+During my stay I managed to tip it up at five courses and, along with Brad, visited two more to get a feel for their layouts.

 They ranged from beach-side and urban properties to those deeper into the hills and jungles and each proved to be memorable.

 First up was a visit out to Tucan Country Club.
 Tucan is billed as both a country club and resort.
 It also includes a growing housing development.
-Just twenty minutes outside of Panama City, you cross the famed Panama Canal on the Bridge of Americas and head to the Rousseau area.
+Just twenty minutes outside of Panama City, you cross the famed Panama Canal on the Bridge of Americas to the Rousseau area.
 Most notable about the course is that even this close to the city you begin to appreciate the topography differences in this nation.
 The course, in some parts, boasts elevated tees that not only provide wide views of the course itself, but more impressively, to the infrastructure around the canal and of the modern skyline of Panama City.

-It was a quick stop at Tucan but we found a course with a fine set of greens and a string variety of holes.
+It was a quick stop at Tucan but in it we found a course with a fine set of greens and a strong variety of holes.
 Add to that a fine accent of the flora that the country is known for and it made for a pretty sight in the morning sun.
 A course worth putting on the list for a future visit.

-Our time was short at Tucan because the granddaddy of Panama Golf Clubs, the Club de Golf Panama was on our agenda.
-There we met up with Jorge Loaiza Capriles, the President of the Panama Golf Association, our host for the day and trip, and spent time learning more about golf in the country and the immense efforts to attract and accommodate traveling golfers through programs and marketing.
+Our time was short at Tucan because the granddaddy of Panama Golf Clubs, the Club de Golf de Panama was on our agenda.
+There we met up with Jorge Loaiza Capriles, the President of the Panama Golf Association, our host for the day and trip, and spent time learning more about golf in the country.
+Of late there have been immense efforts to attract and accommodate traveling golfers through programs and marketing.

-The club now plays on the third course in its history which dates to 1922, four years after golf was first played in the country.
+The club now plays on the third course in its history, dating back to 1922, four years after golf was first played in the country.
 The club has been a long-time host to PGA TOUR affiliated events and former PGA TOUR member Brad Fritsch describes it well when he says it can be a “hard place to make pars.”
-That mostly relate to the back tees with more forward ones being friendlier to the average golfer.
+That mostly relates to the back tees with more forward ones being friendlier to the average golfer.
 For all tees you will find a course in top condition, undergoing constant improvements, and laid out over a property that tumbles up and down.

-After a full day Brad and I saddled up with travel mates Nik Tolstoy and Blake Smith and headed back into the Old Quarter for dinner.
+After a full day Brad Kozak and I saddled up with travel mates Nik Tolstoy and Blake Smith and headed back into the Old Quarter for dinner.
 Nazca 21, our destination, does not serve up local fare.
 It is a Peruvian restaurant, but it showcases what Panama has a bounty of, fresh seafood.
-With dual coasts, the country has a string seafood industry and you can’t go wrong with local octopus, lobster or shellfish.
-The local market is open each morning if you want it extra fresh off the boat.
-You can eat there at several restaurants.
+With dual coasts, the country has a thriving seafood industry and you can’t go wrong with local octopus, lobster or shellfish.
+The local market is open each morning if you want it extra fresh, right off the boat.
+You can also eat there at several restaurants.

 Summit Golf Club was our next playing stop.
-Adjoining a Radisson Hotel, the course actually dates to the 1930’s.
+Adjoining a Radisson Hotel, the course actually has roots in the 1930’s.
 It was built for use of Panama Canal workers but was wholly reborn in 1999 with a lot of modern amenities added.
-While most of the courses plays through open land, the closing group works tightly through jungle surrounds.
+While most of the course plays through open land, the closing group of holes works tightly through jungle surrounds.
 Several elevated tees provide both design intrigue and appealing views of the jungle canopy.
 A short course is also available, and the facility includes a complete on-site training centre, a rarity in the country.
 It’s a convenient place to combine hotel, restaurant options, golf, and resort amenities in one site in the middle of the country.

 We found a more modern take on golf at the private/resort Santa Maria Hotel & Golf Resort the next day.
 The master-planned community is centred around a Jack Nicklaus design known for some of the best turf conditions in the country and a 182-room hotel (part of the Marriott Luxury Collection) with 18 suites that feature golf course views.
 Here Nicklaus made the most of a largely flat terrain with a backdrop of a skyline of Costa del Este, a commercial centre for the Panama City area.
 Prepare to play in a little more wind as you are close to the ocean and ensure you leave enough time for a meal on the back patio at the resort.
 Their tender and spicy alligator tacos were a big hit among our group.